 I’m a trauma therapist, and I work with an approach to therapy called, EMDR (short for Eye Movement Desensitization and Reprocessing).
 This approach has literally changed my life, and continues to change the lives of many, many, many…many of my clients.
 Most of whom do not come into my office with obvious “trauma” to work through.
 Yet these people change their lives for the better with minimal therapy time (compared to other forms of therapy), as long as they show trust and commitment to the process.
 I feel so blessed to have the opportunity to join them on their healing journey–and I am especially grateful to help them transcend their previously set, conscious or unconscious limiting beliefs.

-By the way, if this is your first time being introduced to EMDR, I encourage you to also read my other post: WTF is “EMDR”? and/or check out the videos on my website!
+By the way, if this is your first time being introduced to EMDR, I encourage you to also read my other post: WTF is “EMDR”?
+Or explore my exclusive interviews and media coverage on my AllMyLinks Page

 The question I am asked most about my counselling practice, and my inspiration for this blog post, is: “Can EMDR be used for more than just trauma?”
 The short answer is YES, and the longer answer is still, YES.

 Many people are surprised when they first learn that EMDR can be used to treat almost any constellation of psychological and emotional symptoms, as well as treat some physical symptoms.
 This is because EMDR works by correcting deep-seeded issues which have cognitive, emotional, as well as bodily elements.
 It’s amazing how connected the mind and body really is!
 After all, emotions are felt in the body.

 So just what can be helped via EMDR treatment?